 - Drink plenty of water to avoid dehydration.

-- Avoid directing hair dryers, car heaters, air conditioners or fans toward your eyes.
+- Avoid directing heat or air at your eyes.
+Never aim air dryers, car heaters, air conditioners, or fans toward your eyes.